rashmiranjan123274/Using-of-Fuse-pool-with-RAI/README.md

  # Lets know about Fuse
  Fuse is the first truly open interest rate protocol.
 Lend, borrow, and create isolated lending markets with unlimited flexibility.
 It allows users to create a pool, selecting their own assets, interest rate curves, and oracles.
 Any user can then enter and exit the pools trustlessly without consulting a DAO.Moreover, the ability to lend and borrow any asset is a radical step forward, unlike any other platform in the traditional world.
+Fuse allows users to enter and exit lending and borrowing positions using unique assets and settings.
+If you have ever use protocols such as Compound or Aave,It operate similarly, but ,it has a new element of customization and present more options which are helpful to user.
 #